haochend/uma-serve/README.md

 - Streams tokens as raw bytes with a simple, newline‑delimited protocol.
 - Uses a capacity‑aware, fairness‑oriented scheduler to batch work across sessions.

 Status: Phase 1 foundations are in place (M1/M2 done, M3 scheduler v1).
 The wire protocol is intentionally minimal for now; metrics and a framed JSON protocol land next.
+The scheduler now tracks simple per‑session SLO timing (TTFT/TBT) and applies a latency guard that can skip PREFILL within a tick to protect interactive latency.

 **Quick Start**
 - Build: `./build.sh`